 The float to be tested is placed inside the high pressure test chamber (Fig. 8) and tied to a clamp to maintain the float at the centre of the chamber to prevent it from floating to the top of the chamber.
 The lid of the chamber is closed and water pumped in, filling the chamber completely using a pump leaving no air pockets inside.
 The pressure is then increased gradually to the required level till the float fails.
 This is accomplished by pumping in more water inside the closed chamber.
 If the float bursts at a certain pressure there will be a deflection on the pressure gauge connected to the chamber.
 The deflection on the pressure gauge is monitored and the pressure at burst is noted.
 This gives the maximum pressure that the float can withstand under operation.
 Afterwards, the pressure is released slowly, water emptied and the float is taken out and examined for the extent of physical damages and its condition after the test.

 B-3 ASSESSMENT OF RESULTS

 The specimen when tested as above shall meet the requirements given in Table 1.

 ANNEX C

 (Foreword)

 COMMITTEE COMPOSITION

-Inland, Harbour Crafts And Fishing Vessels Sectional Committee, TED 18
+Inland, Harbour Crafts and Fishing Vessels Sectional Committee, TED 18